 A: It varies according to topic and season, but attendance may range from 50-100 chatters.

 Q: Can I suggest topics for future chats?

-Q: I'm busy (or sleeping) on Sunday nights.
-Do you ever have chats at different times or days?
+Q: Do you ever have chats at different times or days, other than Sunday nights?

 A: Sometimes.
-We have tried other days/times and so far, Sunday nights are the best times to catch people at home on their computers.
-It's late for East coast chatters, but we can't really start much earlier for the West coast chatters.
+We have tried other days/times.
+Sunday nights are a good time to catch people at home on their computers, outside of the hectic work week.
+It's late for East Coast chatters, but we can't really start much earlier for the West coast chatters.

-Q: Are all of the chatters from the US?
+Q: Are all of the chatters from the United States?

-A: No!
-We have several regular chatters from Canada and we are occasionally visited by chatters from Europe and South America who join us in the wee hours of the morning in their time zones.
+A: Actually, the participation is international.
+There are several regular chatters from Canada and we are occasionally visited by chatters from Europe and South America joining us in the wee hours of the morning in their time zones.

 Q: Do you just talk about classical voice?

 A: We discuss many topics related to voice and a variety of genres.
 Past topics have included vocal health, voice science, CCM genres, acoustics, microphone technique, Skype lessons, YAP programs, audition recordings, building a voice studio business and much more.
 Guests have included jazz singers, Broadway singers, contemporary commercial artists, etc.